-NCCI is now calculating the DCCE provision more directly by utilizing Rhode Island-specific paid DCCE and losses, reported on the NCCI Call for Policy Year Data ("Financial Call #3").
-Under this new methodology, the ratios of reported paid DCCE to paid losses by policy year are developed to a 19th report using DCCE ratio development factors.
+NCCI calculates the DCCE provision by utilizing Rhode Island-specific paid DCCE and losses, reported on the NCCI Call for Policy Year Data ("Financial Call").
+Under this methodology, the ratios of reported paid DCCE to paid losses by policy year are developed to a 19th report using DCCE ratio development factors.
 A 19th-to-ultimate tail factor is applied to reflect expected development beyond the 19th report.
 The proposed DCCE provision is selected based on the ultimate projected DCCE ratios by policy year.

 As loss costs have decreased in Rhode Island in each of the five most recently approved filings, it is not unreasonable for the LAE provision (or one of its two components) to increase.
 Expenses may not be decreasing at the same rate as the level of losses and therefore the expense ratio (as measured by the ratio of expenses to losses) may exhibit an increase due to the smaller level of losses.
-In this year's filing, NCCI is proposing to increase the AOE provision from 8.9% to 9.4% and decrease the DCCE provision from 14.4% to 13.5%.
+In this year's filing, NCCI is proposing no change to either the AOE provision of 9.4% and the DCCE provision of 13.5%.

-We believe that NCCI's proposed change in the LAE provision of -0.3%, coupled with the proposed change of -6.1% in losses, is reasonable at this time.
+We believe that NCCI's proposed LAE provision is reasonable at this time.

-G. USL&HW Compensation Coverage Percentage
+H. USL&HW Compensation Coverage Percentage

 NCCI is proposing no change in the USL&HW benefits provision of 1.75 that was based on a recently completed a study of the USL&HW factors using Unit Statistical Data.
-NCCI is also proposing no change to the factor to adjust for differences in loss-based expenses of 1.050.
-Therefore, there is no proposed change to the USL&HW Coverage Percentage of 84%.
+NCCI is proposing a change to the factor to adjust for differences in loss-based expenses from 1.050 to 1.039.
+Therefore, the proposed change to the USL&HW Coverage Percentage is to decrease the percentage from 84% to 82%.

-We believe the USL&HW Coverage Percentage of 84% is reasonable at this time.
+We believe the USL&HW Coverage Percentage of 82% is reasonable at this time.

-H. Summary
+I. Summary